 As a dialectical thinker, Marcuse was also able to see both sides of the coin.
 That is, while art embodied revolutionary potential, it was also produced, interpreted, and distributed in a repressive society.
 In an oppressive/repressive society the forces of liberation and the forces of domination do not develop in isolation from each other.
 Instead, they develop in a dialectical relationship where one produces the conditions for the other.
 This can be seen throughout almost all of Marcuse’s writings and will be pointed out at different points in this essay.
 The task here is to take a look at how this dialectic of liberation and domination occurs within the context of Marcuse’s aesthetic theory.
 This should not be taken to mean that there will never be a point in time when human beings are liberated from the forces of domination.
 This simply means that if an individual group seeks liberation, their analysis or critique of society must come to terms with how things actually work at that moment in that society if any form of liberation is possible.
 As Marcuse saw it, there is a form of ideology that serves domination and creates the conditions for liberation at the same time.
 This will be discussed later.
 Also, there is a form of liberation that lends itself to be co-opted by the forces of domination.

 Just as art embodied the potential for liberation and the formation of radical subjectivity, it was also capable of being taken up by systems of domination and used to further or maintain domination.
-This is the theme of Marcuse's 1937 essay “The Affirmative Character of Culture”.
+This is the theme of Marcuse’s 1937 essay “The Affirmative Character of Culture”.
 Culture, which is the domain of art, develops in tension with the overall structure of a given society.
-The values and ideal produced by culture calls for the transcending of oppressive social reality.
+The values and ideals produced by culture call for the transcending of oppressive social reality.
 Culture separates itself from the social order.
-That is, the social realm or civilization is characterized by labor, the working day, the realm of necessity, operational thought, etc (Marcuse 1965: 16).
+That is, the social realm or civilization is characterized by labor, the working day, the realm of necessity, operational thought, etc. (Marcuse 1965: 16).
 This is the realm of real material and social relations as well as the struggle for existence.
-The social realm or civilization is characterized by intellectual work, leisure, non-operational thought, freedom, (Marcuse 1965: 16).
-The freedom to think and reflect that is made possible at the level of culture makes it possible to construct value and ideals that pose a challenge to the social order.
+The cultural realm or civilization is characterized by intellectual work, leisure, non-operational thought, and freedom (Marcuse 1965: 16).
+The freedom to think and reflect that is made possible at the level of culture makes it possible to construct values and ideals that pose a challenge to the social order.
 This is the emancipatory function of art.
-However, art itself does not bring about liberation it must be translated into political activity.
-Nevertheless, art is important here because it opens up the space for thinking that may then produce revolution.
+However, art itself does not bring about liberation; it must be translated into political activity.
+Nevertheless, art is important because it opens up the space for thinking that may then produce revolution.

-In such a society the cultivation of the soul becomes an important part of one's education.
+In such a society the cultivation of the soul becomes an important part of one’s education.
 The belief that the soul is more important than the body and material needs leads to political resignation insofar as freedom becomes internal.
 “The soul takes flight at the hard truth of theory, which points up the necessity of changing as impoverished form of existence” (Marcuse 2007b: 222).
 Hence, the soul accepts the facts of its material existence without fighting to change these facts.
-Affirmative culture with its idea of the soul has used art to put radical subjectivity under erasure.
+Affirmative culture with its idea of the soul has used art to erase radical subjectivity.

 The subjectivity of individuals, their own consciousness and unconscious tends to be dissolved into class consciousness.
 Thereby, a major prerequisite of revolution is minimized, namely, the fact that the need for radical change must be rooted in the subjectivity of individuals themselves, in their intelligence, and their passions, their drives and their goals.
 (Marcuse 1978: 3–4)